Types of Business Bank Accounts

 While we can’t make all the decisions for you, we can help you narrow down your options.
-In this guide, we’ll tell you all about the different types of business bank accounts.
-You’ll learn how they work, why they’re great, and why they’re not.
+In this guide, we’ll tell you all about the various kinds of business bank accounts.
+You’ll learn how bank accounts work, why they’re great, and why they’re not.

 And with any luck, you’ll figure out which kind you need.